How to Watch NBA games online in 2022

 Don’t be left on the bench just because you’re on the go.
 After all, subscription services like NBA League Pass are available on both Android and iOS, too.

-But, if you’re in the blackout region, you’ll need a VPN to bypass the restrictions.
+But, if you’re in the blackout region, you’ll need a VPN to bypass the restrictions and watch NBA on League Pass.
 This is how you go about it:

 - Download a VPN such as NordVPN, which has the most servers in the U.S, on your phone.